Painful intercourse (dyspareunia)

-If you experience recurrent pain during sex, talk to your doctor.
+If you have recurrent pain during sex, talk to your health care provider.
 Treating the problem can help your sex life, your emotional intimacy and your self-image.

-Pain during penetration may be associated with a range of factors, including:
+Pain during penetration might be associated with a range of factors, including:

 - Injury, trauma or irritation.
 This includes injury or irritation from an accident, pelvic surgery, female circumcision or a cut made during childbirth to enlarge the birth canal (episiotomy).